baskuit/pinyon/src/state/readme.md

       const pkmn_result_kind r = pkmn_result_type(result);
       if (r)
       {
-         this->is_terminal = true;
+         // set is_terminal and payoff, as indicated this->is_terminal = true;
          if (r == PKMN_RESULT_WIN)
          {
             this->payoff.row_value = typename::Types::Value{Rational(1)};
+            // Rational<> has implicit conversions to double, float, and mpq_class, so its a 'universal' initializing type for all Types::Real and Types::Probability values.
+            // Value struct in Types assumes constant sum, so we only provide the row payoff.
          }
          else if (r == PKMN_RESULT_LOSE)
          {